scientific-conduct/scientific-conduct.github.io/README.md

 If you would like to contribute to the website in any other way, please feel free to submit a pull request!

-A pdf version of this website, as well as a latex template of the suggested reporting table can be found in the resources folder of the repository.
+Additionally, a pdf version of the website, as well as a latex template of the suggested reporting table can be found in the resources folder of the repository.